 For the cake

-- 2 15.25 oz yellow cake mixes (prepared according to package instructions) I used Pillsbury Gluten Free cake mix
+- 2 boxes yellow cake mix (prepared according to package instructions) I used Pillsbury Gluten Free cake mix

 For the buttercream